Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

-\textit{Experimental setup}--- The experimental platform employed for the experiment at the GSI Helmholtz Institute for Heavy Ion research is shown schematically in Fig. 1.
+The experimental platform employed for the experiment at the GSI Helmholtz Institute for Heavy Ion research is shown schematically in Fig. 1.
 Supersonic plasma jets are produced via laser ablation of two opposing target foils, each machined with an embedded grid structure to impose density perturbations.
 Simultaneously, seed magnetic fields in the azimuthal direction are generated by the Biermann battery mechanism from the cross-product of the density and temperature gradients \cite{Biermann1950, Gregori2015, Stamper1971}.
 The two jets collide at the midpoint between the two foils, defined as the target chamber center (TCC), forming an approximately cylindrical magnetized interaction region.
 The intention of the design was for the initial density perturbations advected by the jets to interpenetrate, introducing shearing motions which would drive turbulent mixing of the plasma.
 The scale of these instabilities is however, predicted to be smaller than the experimental resolution of the diagnostics \cite{Moczulski2024}.
 Additionally, by only driving a single target foil, the case of reduced fluctuations, plasma density, and field strength was accessed for comparison.
 Interferometry and ion deflectrometry were fielded as diagnostics for the experimental plasma conditions.

 The monoenergetic ion beam from the UNIversal Linear ACcelerator (UNILAC) was directed through the interaction region, acting as a surrogate for CR particles.
 The UNILAC supplied a Gaussian pulse train (4 ns width, 28 ns spacing), with only one pulse traversing the interaction region in each shot.
+Each pulse contains approximately $9\times10^5$ ions, a sufficiently low number such that it can be treated as a test beam, with no collective effects expected.
 The energy and initial charge state of the ion beam were tunable parameters and we present results obtained using the following: \textsuperscript{52}Cr\textsuperscript{14+} with energies of 8.75 MeV/u; \textsuperscript{52}Cr\textsuperscript{20+} with energies of 8.661 MeV/u.

 The ion beam had a diameter of $\sim 1$ mm at the TCC, with a divergence of $\sim 10$ mrad.
 A section of the accelerator beamline, located downstream of the laser interaction chamber, was used to direct the ions toward a diamond detector \cite{Berdermann2002,Salvadori2022} situated approximately 12 m beyond the interaction region.
 This arrangement enabled the acquisition of ion time-of-flight (ToF) data.